SMFSW/sarmfsw/README.md

 * `STDBOOL_NDEF`: define this symbol in case used compiler doesn't have stdbool.h header
 * `STDINT_NDEF`: define this symbol in case used compiler doesn't have stdint.h header
 * `I_FIND_BINARY_HEADER_USEFUL`: For Arduino platform, if using defines from binary.h, define this symbol (not recommended, use 0bxxx for binary instead)

+* `SINGLE_SHIFT_ONLY_OPCODE`: If used CPU only handles single shifts opcode, define this symbol to optimize use of LSHIFTx & RSHIFTx with constants

 ## Help would be appreciated: